vladimirkondratev/graduation/README.md

 Project will be deployed at *graduation* application context
 ### Application description
 * Admin can do:
     - viewing, adding, updating, enabling/disabling and deleting users.
+If user has votes it can't be deleted.
     - viewing, adding, updating, deleting restaurants.
-If restaurant has votes it can't be deleted.
+If restaurant has votes or menus it can't be deleted.
     - viewing, adding, updating, deleting restaurant's menu.
+If menu has dishes it can't be deleted.
     - viewing, adding, updating, deleting menu's dishes.
  * User can do:
     - viewing restaurants, it's lunch menu and dishes for today.